RAKESH1147/BLENDED_LEARNING_Implementation-of-Decision-Tree-Model-for-Tumor-Classification/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-!.Load and explore the tumor dataset.
+1.Load and explore the tumor dataset.

 2.Preprocess data by selecting features and target variable.